• Skip to primary navigation

 The Finished Tender and Flavorful Beef Bulgogi

-I topped with a sprinkle of sesame seeds and sliced green onions.
+I topped it with a sprinkle of sesame seeds and sliced green onions.
 We served ours with rice and oi Muchim.
 It was the best combo!!

 Tender and Flavorful Beef Bulgogi on ceramic platter with sliced green onions.

 One thing to remember when grilling is to make sure you don't overcook your beef.
-You don't want beef jerky, just a juicy tender beef!
+You don't want beef jerky, just juicy tender beef!

 Tender and Flavorful Beef Bulgogi on ceramic platter with sliced green onions.